 - Harmless Freezing: Whenever Alpha Team agents are frozen in a block of ice by an Ice Orb, they are always just fine once thawed or broken free.

 - Hollywood Hacking: In Drones' Menace and Ogel's Fortress, an Alpha Team agent can hack into one of Ogel's computers just by typing really quickly, and when they're finished, the computer screens display the word "HACKED".
-Only Dash Justice can hack computers with blue screens and only Arrow can hack computers with yellow screens, though.
+Only Dash Justice can hack computers with blue screens and only Arrow can hack computers with yellow screens.

 - Insecurity System: It seems that Ogel created every lock in his bases to be specifically opened by each Alpha Team agent's specialty.